 This research success motivated the founding of AST, with the desire to deliver to clinicians the advanced, quantitative tools for detecting changes in functional vision.
 With the goal of commercialization, I was grateful to have Ed Sanchez and Manuel Wille, formerly of Nik Software and Google, join our founding team.
 Their experience in developing and commercializing award-winning software provided the perfect complement to the technical expertise in the experimental, computational, and statistical methods of basic and clinical vision science.

-The development of the AST Manifold Platform, which will enable precision assessments of vision on medical and mobile devices, will improve clinical evaluation of eye disease and enable smaller and shorter clinical trials.
+The development of the Manifold®, which will enable precision assessments of vision on medical and mobile devices, will improve clinical evaluation of eye disease and enable smaller and shorter clinical trials.
 The ability to measure the contrast sensitivity function, a description of vision fundamental to basic and clinical vision science, has important implications for clinical applications—and for the health of people everywhere.